-- The EU lobster and spiny lobster (crawfish) minimum conservation reference size (MCRS) (previously 'minimum landing sizes'), EU Tech Con Regs 1241/2019: - 2.
-'Berried Lobster and Crawfish prohibition' banning the taking of berried (eggbearing) and v-notched or mutilated EU lobster and spiny lobster16; and - The edible crab MCRS, EU Tech Con Regs 1241/2019 (when using pots or creels, a maximum of 1 % by weight of the total catch of edible crabs landed may consist of detached claws.
+- Lobster and spiny lobster (crawfish) minimum conservation reference size (MCRS), Technical Conservation Regulations 1241/2019; - 2.
+Berried Lobster and Crawfish prohibition banning the taking of berried (eggbearing) and v-notched or mutilated lobster and spiny lobster25; and - The edible crab minimum conservation reference size (MCRS), Technical Conservation Regulations 1241/2019 (when using pots or creels, a maximum of 1 % by weight of the total catch of edible crabs landed may consist of detached claws.
 For all other gear types a maximum of 75 kg of detached claws may be landed).